deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Unknown fee command name.
     *   By server policy, fee check names must be listed in the availability check.

+## DomainClaimsCheckFlow

+### Description

+An EPP flow that checks whether domain labels are trademarked.

+### Errors

+*   2002
+    *   Command is not allowed in the current registry phase.
+    *   Claims checks are not allowed during sunrise.
+*   2004
+    *   Domain name is under tld which doesn't exist.
+*   2201
+    *   Registrar is not authorized to access this TLD.
+*   2304
+    *   The claims period for this TLD has ended.
+*   2306
+    *   Too many resource checks requested in one check command.

 ## DomainCreateFlow